Education

 Broadly stated, my research interests are to understand how the environment controls

-life processes in fish and how fish can respond to environmental change, especially
+life processes in fish and how fish respond to environmental changes, especially those

-those enacted by human activities.
-Climate change and other anthropogenic factors
+enacted by human activities.
+Climate change and other anthropogenic factors are altering

-are altering fish habitat across the globe.
-These include, but are not limited to,
+fish habitat across the globe.
+These include, but are not limited to, the warming

-the warming of waters, ocean acidification, expansion of hypoxic and anoxic dead zones,
+of waters, ocean acidification, expansion of hypoxic and anoxic dead zones, changing

 and behaviorally to these changes will determine which fishes survive the opening